Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Introduction

-But what would happen if this assumption is violated?
-Recent studies \cite{Morgado_2021_CVPR,chuang2022robust} point out the faulty view problem in image contrastive learning, where the effectiveness of the contrastive learning models will suffer when two views generated from the same image do not share meaningful information ($e.g.$, an unrelated cat-dog pair cropped from the same image).
+But what happens if this assumption is violated?
+Some recent studies \citep{Morgado_2021_CVPR,chuang2022robust} have investigated the effects of the faulty view problem in image contrastive learning.
+It was discovered that the effectiveness of the contrastive learning models will indeed suffer when two views generated from the same image actually do not share meaningful information ($e.g.$, an unrelated cat-dog pair cropped from the same image).
 In other words, not all positive pairs are beneficial to contrastive learning.
-We extend this line of work to time series contrastive learning, and investigate what kind of pairs are detrimental to the learning process.
-Specifically, we find two types of positive pair that violate the assumption and, thus, compromise the quality of the learned time series representation: \begin{itemize} \item \textbf{Noisy Positive Pairs}: As shown in Figure \ref{fig:motivation} (a), these pairs may arise when the raw signal is quite noisy, where it results in two noisy contrasting views.
-In this case, the shared information between views is mainly noise.
-This leads to a noisy alignment, in which the model simply learns the pattern of noise rather than the true signal. \item \textbf{Faulty Positive Pairs}: As shown in Figure \ref{fig:motivation} (b), due to the sensitiveness of time series, data augmentation could alter or impair the semantic information contained in raw signal and thus produce faulty views.
-In such a case, views are not providing useful information to each other.
-This results in a faulty alignment where the model learns the meaningless pattern shared between views.
+We extend this line of work to time series by investigating whether time series contrastive learning encounters similar challenges, and explore what kind of positive pairs are detrimental to the learning process.
+Specifically, when applying commonly used contrastive learning methods to time series applications, we observe two extreme cases of positive pairs that violate the assumption and consequently vitiate the quality of the learned time series representation: